ThaparPiyush/wheelchair/README.md

  wheelchair_description
 --------------------------------------------------------------------------

-I.To view robot model in Rviz use
+I.To view robot model in Rviz use:

 	$ roslaunch wheelchair_description display.launch

-II.To view robot model in Gazebo use
+II.To view robot model in Gazebo use:

 	$ roslaunch wheelchair_description gazebo.launch